-The good news is that the Django-style template engine built into Anqi CMS indeed provides this feature, which is what we are going to introduce todaytitleFilter.
-This filter is specifically designed to capitalize the first letter of each word in a string and convert the other letters to lowercase, which is very suitable for formatting article titles.
+The good news is that the Anqi CMS built-in Django style template engine indeed provides such a feature, which is what we are going to introduce todaytitleFilter.
+This filter is specifically designed to capitalize the first letter of each word in a string while converting the rest to lowercase, which is very suitable for formatting article titles.

-titleThe filter is a convenient tool in the AnQi CMS template system, its function is to traverse a string, find each word in it, and convert the first letter to uppercase and the rest to lowercase.This keeps the title visually consistent and leaves a standardized and professional impression.
+titleThe filter is a convenient tool in the Anqi CMS template system, its function is to traverse a string, find each word in it, and convert the first letter to uppercase and the rest to lowercase.This keeps the title visually consistent and gives a sense of standard and professionalism.

-Give an example, if the title of your article is “hello world in anqicms”, aftertitleFilter processed, it will become 'Hello World In Anqicms'.
-This is exactly the effect we want to achieve.
+Here is a simple example, if the title of your article is “hello world in anqicms”, aftertitleThe filter will be processed and will become 'Hello World In Anqicms'.
+This is the effect we want to achieve.

 <h1>{{ archive.Title|title }}</h1>

-ApplytitleThe filter is very simple, whether you are displaying the article title on the article detail page, or displaying the article summary title on the website homepage or list page, it can be easily applied.
+applytitleThe filter is very simple, whether you are displaying the article title on the article detail page, or displaying the article summary title on the homepage or list page, it can be easily applied.

-Assuming you are editing a template for an article detail page, the article title is usuallyarchive.TitleSuch a variable to obtain.
-If you want this title to be displayed with each word capitalized, you can write the code like this:
+Assuming you are editing a template for an article detail page, typically the article title is displayed througharchive.TitleRetrieve such a variable.
+If you want the title to be displayed with each word capitalized, you can write the code like this:

 <div class="article-header">